joseangelcrn/InfoJovs_front/README.md

 ![image](https://github.com/joseangelcrn/InfoJovs_front/assets/47973568/186edf0f-e631-46ed-9480-4529a4a8ea82)

-You can insert Tags to get easily found by employees
+You can insert Tags to be easily found by employees

 ![image](https://github.com/joseangelcrn/InfoJovs_front/assets/47973568/4b2d41d7-fefd-47b1-8a35-594898790ba0)